scottfr/SystemsBook/12 Agents/Agents.md

 \e{
 sum <- 0
-for i from 1 to 3
+For i From 1 To 3
 	sum <- sum + i
-end loop
+End Loop
 sum
 }